ssatyal/questions/questions.md

 ##JS
 - Explain event delegation
+With event delegation, we're able to add an event listener to the parent element and target any children elements that way.
+This saves us from having to add/remove event listeners if children elements are frequently added or deleted.
+A shortfall of this is if you're adding an element to the list via a script/jQuery - the event listener won't be attached to it (after the fact).
 - Explain how this works in JavaScript
 - Explain how prototypal inheritance works
 - What do you think of AMD vs CommonJS?
 - Explain why the following doesn't work as an IIFE: function foo(){ }();.
-  - What needs to be changed to properly make it an IIFE?
+  - What needs to be changed to properly make it an IIFE? it should be this: (function foo(){ })();
+IIFE's are wrapped in parens
 - What's the difference between a variable that is: null, undefined or undeclared?
   - How would you go about checking for any of these states?
 - What is a closure, and how/why would you use one?